aregtech/areg-sdk/README.md

 AREG SDK can be used in a very large scope of multithreading or multiprocessing application development running on Linux or Windows machines.

-### Event-driven

-Applications powered by AREG SDK are fully event-driven.
-There is no need for manual polling to extract and dispatch messages from the TCP pool as it is required in many other solutions.
-The SDK helps developers to keep modularity.

-### Distributed
+#### Distributed solution

 AREG SDK is a lightweight form of distributed computing where the services can run on any computing node in the network, and the application architects can easily decide how to distribute the computing power.
+The system automated service discovery makes service location transparent, so that the applications interact as if the components are located within one process and even within the same thread.

 This example shows the initialization of 2 services in separate threads that can be very easily merged in one thread and in case of _Public_ services easily split in multiple processes.
 ```cpp